zt4ff/ossu_learning/object-oriented-design/README.md

 "As an online shopper, I want to add an item to my cart so that I can purchase it" From the user story above, thinking in an object-oriented design, you can easily deduce that the object is an online shopper, item and cart.
 And the actions or methods are adding item and purchasing it.

+## Four Design Principples of Object Oriented Design
+- Abstraction
+- Encapsulation
+- Decomposition
+- Generalization

+## Abstraction
+Abstraction is the idea of simplifying a concept in the problem domain to its essentials within some context.
+Abstraction allows you to better understand a concept by breaking it down into description that ignores unimportant details.

+> To me, abstraction is simply exposing only the essentials of a concept and ignoring unimportant details.
+And the essentials of a concept are based in the context of the concept.
+For instance, the abstraction of a Person concept would expose details like driving, driver's licence, while that of a buyer would have different essentials.